 In our model, biased morning lines generate incremental income for the track.
 Whereas state-regulated tax rates cap the losses that noise traders should sustain in expectation, misinformed traders overbet losers and sustain excess losses.
-Because arbitrage is competitive, these excess losses flow in their entirety into the track's coffers, laundered through taxes on arbitrageurs.
-For tracks that embed a favorite-longshot bias in the morning-line odds, we estimate that misleading noise traders increases brokerage income by as much as 12%.4 them by hand and puzzles over the fact that they reflect a favorite-longshot bias.
+Because arbitrage is assumed to be competitive, these excess losses flow in their entirety into the track's coffers, laundered through taxes on arbitrageurs.
+Risk-neutral arbitrageurs absorb the risk, while the broker extracts the profits.
+For tracks that embed a favorite-longshot bias in the morning-line odds, we estimate that misleading noise traders increases brokerage income by as much as 25%.